eternagame/.github/PULL_REQUEST_TEMPLATE.md

 -->

 <!--
-    First, if you are submitting to one of our "next gen" repositories (workspace-helpers, eternagame.org-next, or eternajs-next), ensure that your PR title follows the conventional commit standard.
+    First, if you are submitting to one of our "next gen" repositories (workspace-helpers or eterna-next), ensure that your PR title follows the conventional commit standard.
     This will be verified by our continuous integration.

     The general format is: `<type>(<scope>): <description>`.
 If a breaking change is introduced, you will also need to add a `!` before `:`.